mawenlong2016/CAFU/tutorial/User_manual.md

 - **Detect Alternative Splicing Events**

-  This function is used to detect alternative splicing events in assembled transcripts using an R pacaage SGSeq (Goldstein *et al*., 2016).
+  This function is used to detect alternative splicing events in assembled transcripts using an R package SGSeq (Goldstein *et al*., 2016).

-  The only input of this module is GFF/GTF annotation file, here we use the test data located in ```/your directory/CAFU/test_data/other/AS_test.gtf``` to run this module.
+  The only input of this function is GFF/GTF annotation file, here we use the test data located in ```/your directory/CAFU/test_data/others/AS_test.gtf.zip``` to run this function.

   ![nucleic-acid feature](https://github.com/cma2015/CAFU/blob/master/CAFU_images/28.png)